-- Fundamental rights description is in Part-3 of the Constitution (Article 12 to Article 35)
+- The fundamental rights description is in Part-3 of the Constitution (Article 12 to Article 35)

-- It can be amended and during the national emergency (Article 352), other fundamental rights can be suspended except the right to life and personal liberty.
+- It can be amended and during a national emergency (Article 352), other fundamental rights can be suspended except the right to life and personal liberty.

 - There were seven fundamental rights in the original constitution but by the 44th Constitutional Amendment (1978 AD)

 - Equality or Right to Equality – (Article 14 to Article 18)